A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Conclusion

 \section{Conclusion}

-This paper gives the first characterization of the class of type-2 basic feasible functionals based on the interpretation method and in particular on polynomial cost-size interpretations.
+This paper gives the first characterization of the class of type-2 basic feasible functionals by term rewriting based on the interpretation method and in particular on polynomial \cs{} interpretations.
 Surely, it would make sense to try to go beyond types of order 2 and try to characterize classes of basic feasible functionals of order at least 3.
-Such classes are less well understood than their order-2 counterparts and perhaps an analysis based on tools from rewriting could help to shed some light on their nature (see, e.g., Hugo Feree's work on this subject~\cite{Feree}).
+Such classes are less well understood than their order-2 counterparts and perhaps an analysis based on tools from rewriting could help to shed some light on their nature (see, e.g., Hugo F\'er\'ee's work on this subject~\cite{Feree}).